 USF Provost Ralph Wilcox said funding to keep the Library open 24/7 was something that was always an “extra” and that the university didn’t have the funds to keep up the operational hours given the financial squeeze the university faces.

 But, he said, the change should not come as a surprise.
 The expectation when SG proposed the project, he said, was that they would provide funding as well — funding he said SG has never provided.

 In spring, he said, the Office of Academic Affairs and the Office of Student Affairs put in a joint request for allocating a portion of the Activities and Services (A&S) fee, a $14.1 million budget controlled by SG that each student pays a $7 flat fee and a $12.08 per credit hour A&S fee into, to continue extended use of the Library.
 Wilcox said it was made clear at the time that the university did not have the funds to continue the 24/5 operation.

 “It’s time Student Government stepped up and passed a budget reflective of students’ needs,” he said.

-Interim Vice President for Student Affairs Tom Miller said SG has requested to meet with the Provost to discuss the issue.
+Interim Director for Student Affairs Tom Miller said Student Government has requested to meet with the Provost, something Wilcox said he is open to talking about, to discuss the issue.